 Citibank, N.A.
-Scholarships
+Scholarships (See under Faculty of Business Administration.)

 Hongkong & Shanghai Bank Social Work Scholarships

 A number of scholarships provided by the annual income from a fund of about HK\$1,470,000 to be awarded to full-time and part-time undergraduate students and postgraduate students in Social Work.